MiguelRodicio/news-telegram-bot/README.md

-Telegram bot in Python that displays news
+Telegram bot in Python that displays news.